Islamic Association of Palestine: Affiliation with Hamas and the Muslim Brotherhood

-Hamas's fundraiser
+Hamas fundraiser

 IAP publicly called for donations to be directed to the Holy Land Foundation and assisted the foundation in its efforts to fundraise on behalf of Hamas.
-For instance, the December 1989 communiqué quoted in Matthew Levitt's book invited readers to "perform jihad for the sake of God with your money and donate as much as you can to support the Intifada in Palestine," and directs the funds to the Holy Land Foundation.
+For instance, the December 1989 communiqué invited readers to "perform jihad for the sake of God with your money and donate as much as you can to support the Intifada in Palestine," and [directed] the funds to the Holy Land Foundation.
 Generally, solicitations for the Holy Land Foundation were included in almost all of IAP publications.

-Furthermore, Levitt recorded that the Islamic Association of Palestine "negotiated fundraising contracts by which the HLFRD [Holy Land Foundation for Relief and Development] paid the IAP $40,000 for the IAP fundraising services."
+Furthermore, the Islamic Association of Palestine "negotiated fundraising contracts by which the [HLF] paid the IAP $40,000 for the IAP fundraising services."

 IAP fundraising efforts on behalf of Hamas were confirmed by Hamas officers.
 In February 1996 a Hamas activist affiliated with IAP told an FBI source that IAP devolved $3 million per year to the Palestinian cause, funds that were sent to the Holy Land Foundation in Palestine and ultimately received by Hamas.

 Legal issues

 In December 2004, a federal judge in Chicago ruled that the IAP (along with the Holy Land Foundation) was liable for a $156 million lawsuit for aiding and abetting the terror group Hamas in the death of 17-year-old David Boim, an American citizen.
-In December 2007 the United States Court of Appeals for the Seventh Circuit overturned the judge's ruling, holding that plaintiffs failed to prove that financial contributions to Hamas played a direct role in Boim's slaying.
+In December 2007, the United States Court of Appeals for the Seventh Circuit overturned the judge's ruling, holding that plaintiffs failed to prove that financial contributions to Hamas played a direct role in Boim's slaying.
 In 2008, the Seventh Circuit reheard the case en banc, and ruled in favor of the Boims.

-Former Islamic Association of Palestine staffers and members were founding members of the Council on American-Islamic Relations (CAIR).
+In a 2017 lawsuit, the Boim family filed a lawsuit against American Muslims for Palestine, alleging the organization to be "a mere continuation of the Islamic Association under a new name" and seeking to collect unpaid damages from the 2004 judgment.